Is your baby or toddler waking really frequently at night?

 Okay, so let’s get into it and take a look at…

-Common Causes Of Frequent Night Waking
+Common Causes of Frequent Night Waking

 So if your baby or toddler suddenly becomes more wakeful, definitely keep an eye out for signs of illness – sometimes it can take a day or two for symptoms to become visible to parents or caregivers.

-While they only affect a relatively small percentage of babies and toddlers, it’s really important to be aware that there are a number of health conditions that can affect sleep and cause a little one to be more wakeful than they otherwise would be.
+While they only affect a relatively small percentage of babies and toddlers, it’s really important to be aware that there are a number of health and developmental conditions that can affect sleep and cause a little one to be more wakeful than they otherwise would be.

 If you don’t have any specific concerns about health or development, it may still be worth having a review with your healthcare provider, even if just to rule them out for peace of mind.

 It’s the biological norm for human babies to sleep in close proximity to a caregiver – either in their own little bed within arms reach, or bed sharing (sharing the same sleep surface) with their parent/caregiver.
-They’re wired to sleep this way for safety, warmth and to be able to feed on demand.
+They’re wired to sleep this way for safety, warmth and to feed on demand.

-Separation stress may be a likely cause of frequent waking if you find your little one sleeps soundly for decent stretches when close to you / when they can sense your presence, but is very wakeful when they sleep in their own bed/room.
+If you find your little one sleeps soundly for decent stretches when close to you / when they can sense your presence, but is very wakeful when they sleep in their own bed/room, then separation anxiety might be the reason.
+Having them sleep close to you – either in their own bed within arm’s reach, or safely bed sharing if that’s an option available to you – can help with this.

 A stressful event or period in your little one’s life can also affect sleep.